LearnBoost/texty/Readme.md

-# texty
+# Texty

   light-weight canvas text editing.

 ## Implementation

-  texty is _not_ an __IDE__, nor a generic rich text editor, it's purpose is to remain light-weight and provide textbox-like editing for canvas.
+  Texty is _not_ an __IDE__, nor a generic rich text editor, it's purpose is to remain light-weight and provide textbox-like editing for canvas.
+Texty knows nothing of the DOM, and does not interact with the canvas directly, the only interaction is by passing a `CanvasRenderingContext2d` to the `Text#draw(ctx)` method, all caret movements, selection, etc are performed via method calls, the event handlers themselves are designed by the developer however the _example.html_ file contains an example of these basic interactions.

 ## License